Pallitic/Icecrown-DBM/README.md

 # Icecrown-DBM
 This DBM is Heavily copied from https://pastebin.com/raw/r2jXfj5L.

-- voice cues
+- Voice cues
 - Range Radar (Turns yellow if out of range but still may get hit)
 - Disable cinematics
-- auto combat log fix every 2seconds
+- Auto combat log fix every 2seconds
-- difficulty announce after doing /dbm pull
+- Difficulty announce after doing /dbm pull
 - Added new warnings and adjusted timers for Warmane-Icecrown realm.
 - Details phasing compability

-PS: all the features above can be disabled/reverted to the original dbm.
+PS: All the features above can be disabled/reverted to the original dbm.

 PS2: TTS can be turned off in general options or in boss options for specific ones.

-PS3: there is no localization for added features.
+PS3: There is no localization for added features.

 ----------------------------------------------------------------------
 ## Halion the twilight Destroyer:

-slow dps and stop dps special warnings at 40% and 30% corporeality
+Slow dps and stop dps special warnings at 40% and 30% corporeality

 TTS voice cues =
 - Debuff on you(ping)